joshkauffman/proposals/README.md

   ```
 eosc multisig approve [proposer] [proposal_name] eoscanadacom@active --expiration 3600 --skip-sign --write-transaction [file_name].json
 ```
-Use the `expiration` field to ensure you'll have enough time to gather the required threshold.
+* Use the `expiration` field to ensure you'll have enough time to gather the required threshold. (measured in seconds)
+* `--skip-sign` will remove the signing step, and ensure that the transaction is not broadcast
+* `--write-transaction` will create a json file of the transaction

-2. To verify that you have the required authorizations in place, run:
+2. If you'd like to verify the contents of the transaction, run:
 ```
 eosc tx unpack [file_name].json
 ```